 Can you change Slack's theme?

 Yes.
 Go to the sidebar, then click the drop-down menu next to your team name to access the preferences menu.
 From there, select sidebar theme and choose from the handful that are provided.
 You can also use the “customise” option at the bottom to create your own look and feel too.
+And you can now also choose between light and dark mode.

 What is Slackbot?